SSWConsulting/SSW.Rules.Content/rules/do-you-give-each-project-a-project-page-that-you-refer-customers-to/rule.md

 ---
+seoDescription: "Organize project details and facilitate collaboration between team members and clients with a dedicated project page."
 type: rule
 archivedreason: Outdated - We use Microsoft Teams now
 title: Do you give each project a project page (that you refer customers to)?